RobotsMali-AI/bambara-asr/README.md

    * **docs/**: Technical reports, model cards, and documentation drafts for datasets and ASR models that we released on HuggingFace.
    * **early-experiments/**: Prototype scripts and configuration files for initial ASR model fine‑tuning experiments using NeMo.
    * **rlnf/**: Core Python package implementing reinforcement learning from human feedback (RLHF) for ASR.
-   * **utils/**: Collection of utility scripts and helper functions.

 4. **Run an RLNF demo training session quickly**:
-   Open `test_rlnf.ipynb`, follow the step‑by‑step example of a PPO‑based ASR fine‑tuning workflow.
+   Open `train_reward_model.ipynb`, follow the step‑by‑step example of a Reward Model.

    Note: You'll need a few audio samples organized by a manifest.jsonl file and a significant amount of RAM to test the pipeline on a CPU device at the moment.
 The code is not optimized.